qingkaikong/blog/2018_22_debugging_in_notebook/README.md

 * h(elp) h
 * q(uit) the debugger

-You can find more infomation about the pdb from [here](https://docs.python.org/3/library/pdb.html)
+You can find more information about the pdb from [here](https://docs.python.org/3/library/pdb.html)

 ### Activate debugger before run the code